SHIRAZNEDAL2019/learning-jordan/read2.md

 **Sublime Text**
  is a premium software that can be purchased in full for $70,It has syntax highlighting.

- ## The Difference Between Text Editors and IDEs
+ ## The Difference Between Text Editors and IDEs:

+ A text editor kind of gives away what it does in the title—it edits text.
+It also manages text, and manages files.

+### IDE (Integrated Development Environment) is really a suite of
+different software all coming together.
+An IDE is a text editor, a file manager, a compiler, and a debugger all in one software package.